As an Amazon Associate I earn from qualifying purchases.

 I also wasn’t crazy about the plain flavor, so I added some spice to jazz it up a bit, and in the end, I had a pretty decent loaf of bread!

 Now I should mention that if you enter this recipe into a recipe calculator, it absolutely will tell you there are carbs in this bread.
-The for those who are familiar with low carb eating, this one is all about the NET carbs.
+So for those who are familiar with low-carb eating, this one is all about the NET carbs.
 So keep that in mind if you count whole carbs.

 Side note: This bread definitely has a different texture.
 So that could take some getting used to for some people.
 I also recommend using salted butter on this.
 Unsalted butter just doesn’t taste great with it.
 This does, however, make a pretty decent sandwich.
 The bread is filling, so the smaller slices aren’t an issue.
-It also has better flavor if you toast it first.
+It also has a better flavor if you toast it first.
 But don’t taste it when it’s warm out of the oven.
 This bread has to cool completely to let the flavors settle in.
 Sandwich toppings should be flavorful.
-All in all, a good low carb bread, even if you do have to get used to it.
+All in all, it’s a good low-carb bread, even if you do have to get used to it.

 - Low Carb Muffins (sweet or savory)

 - 1 cup brown flaxseed (I grind my own flax seeds so it's fresh)

 - 1 cup golden flaxseed (I grind my own flax seeds so it's fresh)

 - 1 tbsp. baking soda